NaaVRE/vl-reprolab/README.md

 # Reprolab demo
 > [!WARNING]
-> This proof of concept currently only works on files in the home directory.
+> This proof of concept only works on files in the home directory and requires you to set a gitignore to prevent all files in your virtual lab from being committed.
 Do not use this for actual virtual lab development.

 ## Getting started